When Moodle Can't Carry an LA Creator's Course or Brand Training

 Exactly what you get

 An LMS that's a branded product, not an academic skin: premium video delivery, creator logic (tiers, cohorts, drip, community), monetization, and certification that integrates downstream.
-It connects to your custom CRM so students are relationships, booking and scheduling software for cohort sessions, and a business intelligence dashboard so you see engagement and revenue together.
+It connects to your custom CRM so students are relationships, booking and scheduling software for cohort sessions, and a business intelligence (BI) dashboard so you see engagement and revenue together.

 How to choose a developer in Los Angeles